FNNDSC/pl-fshack/README.rst

     --exec "recon-all" --args 'ARGS: -all -notalairach'

-Note that is an underlying FreeSurfer application does not additional arguments beyond the input and/or output specifications, the ``--args ...`` can be safely omitted.
+Note that if an underlying FreeSurfer application does not need additional arguments beyond the input and/or output specifications, the ``--args ...`` can be safely omitted.

 Synopsis
 --------